11 Apr Mineral Infused Soaps to Take Home

 Our mineral soaps are top sellers at the Iron Mountain Hot Springs gift shop.
-What makes these bath bars so special is the not-so-secret ingredient: our distinctive hot springs water which contains 14 skin-soothing minerals.
+What makes these bath bars so special is the not-so-secret ingredient: our distinctive hot spring water, which contains 14 skin-soothing minerals.

-Visitors come to soak in the mineral pools at Iron Mountain Hot Springs for a variety of reasons.
-Relaxing after sports, experiencing something unique to Glenwood Springs and socializing with others in a stunning outdoor setting are just a few of them.
-But no matter what attracts visitors to Iron Mountain Hot Springs, everyone who soaks in the geothermal waters is treated to a multitude of health benefits as a matter of course.
+Visitors come to soak in the mineral pools at Iron Mountain Hot Springs for various reasons.
+Relaxing after sports, experiencing something unique to Glenwood Springs, and socializing with others in a stunning outdoor setting are just a few.
+But no matter what attracts visitors to Iron Mountain Hot Springs, everyone who soaks in the geothermal waters is treated to a multitude of health benefits.

 Minerals for Skin Health